rapidsai/rapidsmpf/docs/source/quickstart.md

 ## Dask-cuDF Example

-``rapidsmp`` can be used with Dask-cuDF to shuffle a Dask DataFrame.
+`rapidsmp` can be used with [Dask-cuDF] to shuffle a Dask DataFrame.
 This toy example just loads the shuffled data into GPU memory.
-In practice, would write the output to
+In practice, you would reduce the output or write it to disk after shuffling.

 ```python
 import dask.distributed